top of page

 "Why is my child showing signs of anxiety?"

-Youth anxiety is a common experience, and many factors contribute to this, including social media, effects from the pandemic, peer pressure, and high expectations from themselves or from their parents/caregivers.
-Left unaddressed, these expectations can exacerbate anxiety symptoms.
-CBT is a cognitive-behavioural therapy (CBT) that teaches young people to recognize intrusive anxious thoughts and to manage them effectively.
 A young person can gain better control over their anxiety by identifying their triggers and implementing healthy coping mechanisms.
-Our goal is to restore your child's control over their lives and to empower them to become happier, more confident, and peaceful individuals.
+My goal is to restore your child's control over their lives and to empower them to become happier, more confident, and peaceful individuals.

 "What do these counselling sessions consist of?"